gittyReisner/Files-System-App/README.md

 ng build
 The build artifacts will be stored in the dist/ directory.

-Further help
-If you need further help or assistance with this project, please refer to the official Angular documentation or the documentation for the specific Web API being used.
+Remember to run the web api first before running this project to allow the data to arrive from the server